tirdadc/tirdadc.github.io/source/blog/2016-12-07-optimizing-phusion-passenger-settings.html.markdown

 ---
 title: Optimizing Phusion Passenger Settings
 date: 2016-12-07 09:04 EST
-tags: Phusion Passenger, AWS, Ruby On Rails
+tags: Phusion Passenger, Ruby On Rails
 ---

 [Proper configuration of Phusion Passenger](https://www.phusionpassenger.com/library/config/apache/optimization/) is an aspect of optimization that frequently gets missed on production deployments of Rails / Sinatra applications.
 With all of the legitimate emphasis on [preventing N+1 queries](https://github.com/flyerhzm/bullet), [not instantiating objects where a pluck will do](http://collectiveidea.com/blog/archives/2015/05/29/how-to-pluck-like-a-rails-pro) and other Rails-level performance improvements, server level fine-tuning is typically ignored and inefficient default settings end up getting used.